Yes if you hold certain passports you are eligible to get on arrival visa.

-With the Dubai's smart e-Government you will be getting your free on arrival visa in minutes.
+With Dubai's smart e-Government services, you will be getting your visa-on-arrival in minutes.

-An on arrival visa is a visa facility offered by the UAE immigration that has the following features
+The Visa-On-Arrival is a facility offered by the UAE immigration that has the following features :

-Can be obtained after landing in Dubai airport and doesn’t need to be pre-arranged.
+Can be obtained after landing at the Dubai airport and does not need to be pre-arranged.

-The visa is stamped at the immigration counter after disembarking from your flight and going through required biometric procedures.
+The visa is stamped at the immigration counter after you arrive at the airport and go through required biometric procedures.

-The visa will be updated into the Amer system and ICA system.
+The visa is updated into the Amer system and ICA system.

-Only given to individuals originating or holding passports from specific countries upon arrival without any delays or standing in queues.
+Only given to individuals originating/holding passports from specific countries upon arrival.

-Three of the four on arrival visa types are provided free while one is issued after paying a fee.
+Three of the four visa types are provided free while one is issued after paying a fee.

-1Three of the four on arrival visa types are provided free while one is issued after paying a fee.
+1Three of the four visa types are provided free while one is issued after paying a fee.

-4Indians who hold a valid green card/ visit visa to the USA or a UK/EU residence visa are eligible for a paid 14-day on arrival visa.
+4Indians who hold a valid green card/visit visa to the US or a UK/EU residence visa are eligible for a 14-day paid visa on-arrival.

 Free